LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

             // do some more parallel work

-          This allows changing number of workers at runtime.
+          This allows changing number of workers at run time.

 GPU Policies for CUDA and HIP